DavidRandallPeters/UnrealEngine/UE4_010_Labyrinth1F_Upgrade.md

 Simply put, the marble is on one side of the floor in one frame, and on the other side the next.

-I'll offer a quick maybe-fix right now.. but we'll come back and fix bugs like these later in the piece (eg. clamping the mouse input so the board doesn't move too fast)
+I'll offer a quick pseudo-fix right now.. but we'll come back and fix bugs like these later in the piece (eg. clamping the mouse input so the board doesn't move too fast).

 <br><br>

 ### Quick bug fix: Marble clipping

 Hokay!
-Quick maybe-fix:
+Quick pseudo-fix:

 <br>